drKreso/amount_inflector/README.md

 Tweaking
 -----------
-As for now only Croatina year/month/week/day is supported(config/locales/amount_inflections.yml)
+As for now only Croatian year/month/week/day is supported(config/locales/amount_inflections.yml)

 ```
 godina: